VTrans/vtp3-final-documents/Pavements.md

-##Pavement Condition
+#Pavement Condition

 User Story:

-#Map Contents:
+###Map Contents:

-Pavement condition 1 mile
+- Pavement condition 1 mile
-Pavement condition tenth mile
+- Pavement condition tenth mile
-Pavement condition per section over the last 5 years (mile section only) Paving projects over the next 3 years
+- Pavement condition per section over the last 5 years (mile section only)

-#Sustainability:
+- Paving projects over the next 3 years

+###Sustainability:

-	The AMP will incorporate the required data structure into the annual submittal This Process
+- The AMP will incorporate the required data structure into the annual submittal
-	Reid will incorporate the changes into his process to feed the GIS data.
-For the 2014 data Reid 	will attempt to combine the historic data and the current data to reduce the number of features 	(and popups) in the map.
+- This process will sustainably feed the GIS data being presented through the webmaps

-Future Development:
+###Future Development:
+-